Waterfall Paradise: Tips for Hiking the Falls Trail in Ricketts Glen State Park

 Either after visiting these two waterfalls or instead of visiting them, head down towards Route 118.
 The one advantage of parking in the lots down here is that you are close to the other two waterfalls of Ricketts Glen State Park: Adams Falls and Kitchen Creek Falls.
 However, driving back down to see them is a better choice than hiking an extra 2.5 miles, in my opinion.

-Park at the Evergreen Parking area and head 2 minutes down the trail to see the very awesome Adams Falls.
+Park at the Evergreen Parking area, near the kid-friendly Evergreen Trail in Ricketts Glen, and head 2 minutes down the trail to see the very awesome Adams Falls.
 Many people I know consider this the best waterfall in the park, and it’s not to be missed.
 More information about visiting Adams Falls can be found here.

 The last waterfall in the park is Kitchen Creek Falls.
 This waterfall is not only the smallest waterfall in the park, but it’s also hidden under the road.
 However, if you want to see it, very carefully cross Route 118 and look under the bridge to see this surprisingly impressive waterfall.